 B.A., summa cum laude, Phi Beta Kappa, 1993, University of Pennsylvania; J.D., 1996, Harvard University; LL.M., 2005, and Hon.
 Abraham L. Freedman Fellow, 2003-05, Temple University; Member, New York State Bar

 Associate Dean Stier is a recognized expert in mass tort litigation.
-He has spoken at, or served as moderator for, more than two dozen scholarly presentations or panels around the country and the world and co-chaired a symposium on asbestos litigation in conjunction with the Southwestern Law Review.
-His scholarship has been cited by federal and state courts, legal treatises, and law school casebooks.
+He has spoken at, or served as moderator for, more than thirty scholarly presentations or panels around the country and the world.
+In addition, in conjunction with the Southwestern Law Review, he has co-chaired one symposium on asbestos litigation and another symposium on science, technology, and innovation in torts.
+His scholarship, which includes more than a dozen articles and book chapters, has been cited by federal and state courts, legal treatises, and law school casebooks.

 "Even though I love launching off into the stratosphere of theoretical debates, I always feel the need to come back to earth and discuss how this is going to affect the students and their future practices."

 Associate Dean Stier began his legal career in 1996 at Jones Day in New York.
-During his five years with the firm, where he primarily handled cases involving products liability and commercial litigation, he served on a lead counsel team that defended the tobacco industry against numerous class action lawsuits.
-In 2001, he joined Skadden, Arps, Slate, Meagher & Flom as an associate in the firm's mass torts group, where he represented a consumer product company in a federal multidistrict litigation concerning cough-cold medications and appetite suppressants.
+During his five years with the firm, he primarily handled cases involving products liability litigation and served on a lead counsel team representing the tobacco industry in numerous proposed class-action lawsuits across the country.
+In 2001, he joined Skadden, Arps, Slate, Meagher & Flom LLP in the firm's mass torts group, where he coordinated scientific evidence in a federal multidistrict litigation concerning cough-cold medications and appetite suppressants.
 He left private practice in 2003 to enter academia as a Freedman Fellow and Lecturer in Law at Temple University Beasley School of Law in Philadelphia.
-In 2005, he joined the Southwestern faculty, where he has taught courses on Legal Profession, Mass Tort Litigation, Torts, Global Tort Litigation, Civil Procedure II, and Products Liability.
+In 2005, he joined the Southwestern faculty, where he has taught courses on Torts, Legal Profession, Mass Tort Litigation, Global Tort Litigation, Civil Procedure II, and Products Liability.

 Associate Dean Stier has been quoted on issues related to mass tort litigation in major newspapers and news services, including the Wall Street Journal, Los Angeles Times, San Jose Mercury News, Houston Chronicle, Philadelphia Inquirer, Reuters, Forbes, National Law Journal, Los Angeles Daily News, Las Vegas Review-Journal and Legal Intelligencer, as well as All Things Considered on National Public Radio (NPR).
-In addition, he serves as editor of the Mass Tort Litigation Blog, which he founded in 2006 and which includes as co-editors several leading mass tort litigation scholars from around the country.
+In addition, he serves as editor of the Mass Tort Litigation Blog, which has received more than 870,000 page views globally since he founded it in 2006 and which includes as co-editors several leading mass tort litigation scholars from across the country.

 Chair of the Section on Litigation of the Association of American Law Schools

-Vice President and Board Member for the Harvard Law School Association of Los Angeles
+Co-President and Board Member of the Harvard Law School Association of Los Angeles

 Liaison of the ABA Section of International Law to the ABA Section of Legal Education and Admissions to the Bar